Counselling and psychotherapy from North Edinburgh

 We find ourselves in extraordinary times.
 Transitioning to a new way of living can be exhausting and challenging.

-I am committed to providing individual counselling and couple counselling in a safe, confidential and non-judgemental environment.
+I am committed to providing support in a safe, confidential and non-judgemental environment.

-The first counselling session online can be a strange, new experience for us all.
+The first session online can be a strange, new experience for us all.

-I am currently taking an 80 hour course in Online Counselling, in order to offer you as safe a space online as I do in my counselling rooms for face to face therapy.
+I am currently completing an 80 hour course in Online Counselling, in order to offer you as safe a space online as I do in my counselling rooms for face to face supervision.

 At my core I am passionate about learning and development, my own and that of other people.
 It is this passion that has led me to change career and become a Relationship Counsellor and Supervisor.
 I am curious about what makes each of us tick and how we can alleviate suffering.
 It seems the world we live in is fast and something comes up that we just can’t work out.